vionaaindah/kotliteProjectAPI/deploy.md

 Open <https://console.cloud.google.com/projectselector2/home/dashboard> to select a project.

-**3. Make sure that billing is enabled for your Cloud project** Open <https://cloud.google.com/billing/docs/how-to/modify-project> to learn how to confirm that billing is enabled for your project.
+**3. Make sure that billing is enabled for your Cloud project** Open [learn how to confirm that billing is enabled for your project](https://cloud.google.com/billing/docs/how-to/modify-project) to learn how to confirm that billing is enabled for your project.

 **4. Enable the Cloud SQL Admin API**